 It’s important that you, as a Professional, have the ability of coming out with a contingency plan when the above conditions arise, but also that you step forward with a solution to prevent them in the future.
 If the Company does not allow you to fix their management bugs, move forward.
 As I say when I find such kind of issues: I either change the environment, or I change environment.

 Q4: Tell us one of your strengths and one of your weaknesses.

-A4: One answer to both questions: I’m lazy.
+A4: One answer to both questions: I’m lazy, in the good sense.
 I don’t like to do repetitive or long, manual tasks, therefore I focus on finding efficient ways to automate them.
 I analyse all tasks that I receive and look for patterns which could allow me to delegate them to the machines, which results in a more efficient, consistent and predictable outcome.
-When coding, I focus on producing high quality, reliable, well documented code, to minimise the chance of bugs and, indirectly, reducing the possibility of having to go over it again and again.
+When coding, I focus on producing high quality, reliable, well documented code, to minimise the chance of bugs and, indirectly, reducing the possibility of having to go over it too many times.
 I call this approach constructive laziness.

 Q5: It’s Friday, and you completed all your tasks by lunch time.
 One of your colleagues is behind with his work, what do you do?

 A5: It depends on the circumstances.
 If my colleague were behind for causes outside his control, I would first help him completing his tasks, then analyse with him the cause of the delay, to make sure it won’t happen again (that brings us back to the answer given to Question 3).
 If my colleague is behind due to his own negligence, then I would let him deal with it.
 Helping him, in such case, would give the wrong message, implying that one is free to be negligent, for someone else will pick up his slack.
 Negligence or, worse, incompetence, should never be rewarded.